 Mission Searches

 An object of the MastMissions class is instantiated with a default mission of 'hst' and default service set to 'search'.
-The searchable metadata for Hubble encompasses all information that was previously accessible through the original HST web search form and is now available in the current MAST HST Search Form.
+The searchable metadata for Hubble encompasses all information that was previously accessible through the original HST web search form.
+The metadata for Hubble and all other available missions is also available through the MAST Search UI.

 >>> from astroquery.mast import MastMissions